To be eligible for free transactional legal services, an organization must be:

 Please note that the Partnership does not assist individuals or for-profit organizations.
 Also note that the Partnership does not have the legal expertise necessary to advise houses of worship, religious corporations, or religious schools.
 If your organization offers a program or service to people of all faiths, the nonprofit may qualify for Partnership services.

-Pro Bono Partnership can assist new groups with incorporation and obtaining tax-exempt status, and charges a $500 fee for this service.
+Pro Bono Partnership can assist new groups with incorporation and obtaining tax-exempt status, and charges a $595 internal processing fee for this service.
 The organization should also be prepared to pay filing fees at the state and federal level.
 Please visit our Emerging Nonprofits page if you would like assistance with formation.